Frequently Asked Questions about Greece

 better off going by boat.

 The travel agency gets net rates from the hotel before the season begins.
 If a hotel has an official rate of 100 euro for a double room the travel agent may get it for 70 to 80 euro which enables him to mark it up 20% and still be able to sell the room cheaper than the hotel offers it on their website.
 This is a partnership since without the travel agent the hotel could not fill his rooms.
-Some hotels will offer the rooms cheaper if they have a lot of empty rooms, in other words out of desperation.
+Some hotels will offer the rooms cheaper out of desperation if they have a lot of empty rooms.
 The problem with this is that it makes the travel agent look greedy when in actuality it is the hotel that is undercutting his partner (the agency).
-It is as if I sold hot-dog buns to all the shops in my town and then I went to the individual houses and sold them to the people for less than I sold it to the shops.
-When the individuals go into the shops and see the price on the hot-dog buns they will think "what a rip-off.
-If they are selling the hot-dog buns for so much more imagine what they will charge for the other things in the shop."
-Then they will stop shopping and the stores will go out of business.

 This is not that common but it does happen occasionally.
 Unfortunately some hotels overbook to be on the safe side.
 When this happens something has to give and usually it is the late-arriving individual traveler, especially if he has not already paid for the hotel with a credit card.
 This is an example of why it is better to use a Greek travel agent then to book directly with the hotel or at least call on the day of your arrival and let them know you are on your way.
 A hotel is more likely to inconvenience the individual traveler because chances are there won't be repercussions.
 They don't want to deny the room to the customer of the agency that sends them thousands of dollars a year in business because next year they may take their business elsewhere.
 Regardless, in most cases the hotel will find somewhere else for you but beyond making a phone call or two they may not do much more and they may just shrug their shoulders and say 'sorry'.
 Again if you have an agent in Athens and you get to the hotel and they are full (which is unlikely) you have the concierge call the agency and chances are they will feel so bad they will put you up in somewhere better.
 If you want to book a hotel without a travel agency then hotels like the Hotel Attalos have secure booking forms and once you have paid they are not going to bounce you because they got a better deal from someone else.
+I am also pretty sure that sites like Booking.com have pretty strict policies about a hotel canceling one of their guest's reservations.
 See also www.hotelsofgreece.com or visit my Hotel Search page.

 You will be fine in Greece.
 Not only will you be made to feel welcome (especially as a single girl traveling) but you will meet many people and probably make friends that you will stay in touch with.
 Greece is the safest country for women traveling on their own and for that reason there are many women traveling alone there.